+Any digital communication between staff and pupils or parents / carers must be professional in tone and content.
 Under no circumstances may staff contact a pupil or parent or carer / recent alumni (i.e. pupils over the age of 18 who have left the school within the past 12 months) or parents of recent alumni using any personal email address or SMS / WhatsApp.
 The only circumstance where staff may contact recent alumni is if they become a member of staff working at the school.
 The alumni would have then completed our Child Protection and Safeguarding training as well as an induction period.
 The alumni would also then be subject to our Staff Code of Conduct.

-Personal telephone numbers, email addresses, or other contact details, must not be shared with pupils or parents / carers and recent alumni, unless those parents / carers / alumni are members of staff.
+The school ensures that staff have access to their work email address when offsite, for use as necessary on school business.
+Personal telephone numbers, email addresses, or other contact details, should not be shared with pupils or parents / carers and recent alumni, unless those parents / carers / alumni are members of staff.
 Under no circumstances may staff contact a pupil using a personal telephone number, email address or other messaging system nor should pupils, parents and recent alumni / their parents / carers be added as social network 'friends' or similar unless those parents / carers / alumni are members of staff.